-70 An entity shall disclose the following:

-- (a) the amounts used as the numerators in calculating basic and diluted earnings per share, and a reconciliation of those amounts to profit or loss attributable to the parent entity for the period.
+- 70 An entity shall disclose the following: - (a) the amounts used as the numerators in calculating basic and diluted earnings per share, and a reconciliation of those amounts to profit or loss attributable to the parent entity for the period.
 The reconciliation shall include the individual effect of each class of instruments that affects earnings per share. - (b) the weighted average number of ordinary shares used as the denominator in calculating basic and diluted earnings per share, and a reconciliation of these denominators to each other.
-The reconciliation shall include the individual effect of each class of instruments that affects earnings per share. - (c) instruments (including contingently issuable shares) that could potentially dilute basic earnings per share in the future, but were not included in the calculation of diluted earnings per share because they are antidilutive for the period(s) presented. - (d) a description of ordinary share transactions or potential ordinary share transactions, other than those accounted for in accordance with paragraph 64, that occur after the reporting period and that would have changed significantly the number of ordinary shares or potential ordinary shares outstanding at the end of the period if those transactions had occurred before the end of the reporting period. - 71 Examples of transactions in paragraph 70(d) include: - (a) an issue of shares for cash; - (b) an issue of shares when the proceeds are used to repay debt or preference shares outstanding at the end of the reporting period; - (c) the redemption of ordinary shares outstanding; - (d) the conversion or exercise of potential ordinary shares outstanding at the end of the reporting period into ordinary shares; - (e) an issue of options, warrants, or convertible instruments; and
+The reconciliation shall include the individual effect of each class of instruments that affects earnings per share. - (c) instruments (including contingently issuable shares) that could potentially dilute basic earnings per share in the future, but were not included in the calculation of diluted earnings per share because they are antidilutive for the period(s) presented. - (d) a description of ordinary share transactions or potential ordinary share transactions, other than those accounted for in accordance with paragraph 64, that occur after the reporting period and that would have changed significantly the number of ordinary shares or potential ordinary shares outstanding at the end of the period if those transactions had occurred before the end of the reporting period.

-(f) the achievement of conditions that would result in the issue of contingently issuable shares.

-Earnings per share amounts are not adjusted for such transactions occurring after the reporting period because such transactions do not affect the amount of capital used to produce profit or loss for the period.

-- 72 Financial instruments and other contracts generating potential ordinary shares may incorporate terms and conditions that affect the measurement of basic and diluted earnings per share.
+- 71 Examples of transactions in paragraph 70(d) include: - (a) an issue of shares for cash; - (b) an issue of shares when the proceeds are used to repay debt or preference shares outstanding at the end of the reporting period; - (c) the redemption of ordinary shares outstanding; - (d) the conversion or exercise of potential ordinary shares outstanding at the end of the reporting period into ordinary shares; - (e) an issue of options, warrants, or convertible instruments; and - (f) the achievement of conditions that would result in the issue of contingently issuable shares.
+Earnings per share amounts are not adjusted for such transactions occurring after the reporting period because such transactions do not affect the amount of capital used to produce profit or loss for the period. - 72 Financial instruments and other contracts generating potential ordinary shares may incorporate terms and conditions that affect the measurement of basic and diluted earnings per share.
 These terms and conditions may determine whether any potential ordinary shares are dilutive and, if so, the effect on the weighted average number of shares outstanding and any consequent adjustments to profit or loss attributable to ordinary equity holders.
-The disclosure of the terms and conditions of such financial instruments and other contracts is encouraged, if not otherwise required (see IFRS 7 Financial Instruments: Disclosures). - 73 If an entity discloses, in addition to basic and diluted earnings per share, amounts per share using a reported component of the statement of comprehensive income other than one required by this Standard, such amounts shall be calculated using the weighted average number of ordinary shares determined in accordance with this Standard.
+The disclosure of the terms and conditions of such financial instruments and other contracts is encouraged, if not otherwise required (see Ind AS 107, Financial Instruments: Disclosures). - 73 If an entity discloses, in addition to basic and diluted earnings per share, amounts per share using a reported component of the statement of profit and loss other than one required by this Standard, such amounts shall be calculated using the weighted average number of ordinary shares determined in accordance with this Standard.
 Basic and diluted amounts per share relating to such a component shall be disclosed with equal prominence and presented in the notes.
 An entity shall indicate the basis on which the numerator(s) is (are) determined, including whether amounts per share are before tax or after tax.
-If a component of the statement of comprehensive income is used that is not reported as a line item in the statement of comprehensive income, a reconciliation shall be provided between the component used and a line item that is reported in the statement of comprehensive income. - 73A Paragraph 73 applies also to an entity that discloses, in addition to basic and diluted earnings per share, amounts per share using a reported item of profit or loss, other than one required by this Standard.
+If a component of the statement of profit and loss is used that is not reported as a line item in the statement of profit and loss, a reconciliation shall be provided between the component used and a line item that is reported in the statement of profit and loss.